Tsubajashi/mpv-settings/README.md

 /home/user/.config/mpv

 /user/ is always the name of the user who wants to use mpv.

+# Documentation
+Here goes all information about scripts and upscaler used.
+(WIP) If you read this, its not up yet, but you can open the scripts folder.
+All scripts have matching names to their function.

 # Community and Discord Help Server

 I also have a Server for mpv-settings and AIO_Video_Enhancer.
 You can join here: https://discord.gg/WjtkbcQ